 From a methodological point of view, the evaluation process has been conceptualised and organised to be consistent with – and strongly inspired by – the concepts and values expressed by the RSP palette, in a search of a ‘constructive alignment’ between the development of competences and their assessment.

-Preliminary results of this piloting have been published in the GUNi Conference Report: “2nd GUNi International Conference on SDGs.
+Preliminary results of this piloting have been published in the GUNi Conference Report “2nd GUNi International Conference on SDGs.
 Higher Education & Science Take Action.
-Summary Report” (p.
-101) which can be downloaded here:
+Summary Report” (at pag.
+101) which can be downloaded through this link (pdf).

 Further piloting of the above ‘transformative evaluation’ approach has been carried out in an ‘on-line’ course/focus group held from April to October 2020, addressed to a mixed group of learners composed by professional experienced educators and officials or environmental technicians with experience in management and/ or communication.
 Results from this piloting will be uploaded shortly.